Altinity/terraform-provider-altinitycloud/docs/data-sources/env_aws.md

 - `skip_deprovision_on_destroy` (Boolean) Set to `true` will delete without waiting for environment deprovisioning.
 Use this with precaution, it may end up with dangling resources in your cloud provider (default `false`).
 - `spec_revision` (Number) Spec revision
 - `tags` (Attributes List) Tags to apply to AWS resources. (see [below for nested schema](#nestedatt--tags))
-- `zones` (List of String) Explicit list of AWS availability zones.
+- `zones` (Set of String) Explicit list of AWS availability zones.
 At least 2 required.

 		Examples:
 		- ["us-east-1a", "us-east-1b"]